dsrichard97/msft_CPD/README.md

 ## Data Source

-The data for this project is sourced from historical stock market data of Microsoft Corporation, available on financial platforms like Yahoo Finance.
+The data for this project is sourced from historical stock market data of Microsoft Corporation, available on financial platforms like Yahoo Finance (Mothly filter 5 year lookback).
 This dataset includes:

 - **Date**: The date for each data entry.
 - **Open**: Opening stock price.